-Performing underneath the guidance of Friedrich Hommel, Allama Iqbal published his doctoral thesis in 1908 entitled: The developing of Metaphysics in Persia.
+Performing under the guidance of Friedrich Hommel, Allama Iqbal published his doctoral thesis in 1908 entitled: The developing of Metaphysics in Persia.
 During his study in Europe, Allama Iqbal started to write poetry in Persian.
 He prioritized it he had found an easy way to express his thoughts because he believed.
 He would compose continuously in Persian throughout their life.

-Allama Iqbal, after completing his Master of Arts degree in 1899, initiated their career as a reader of Arabic at Oriental College and shortly was chosen as a professor that is junior of at Government College Lahore, where he had also been a stundent; Allama Iqbal worked here until he left for England in 1905.
+Allama Iqbal, after completing his Master of Arts degree in 1899, initiated their career as a reader of Arabic at Oriental College and shortly was chosen as a professor that is junior at Government College Lahore, where he had also been a student; Allama Iqbal worked here until he left for England in 1905.

-Ideologically separated from Congress Muslim leaders, Allama Iqbal had additionally been disillusioned aided by the politicians associated with the Muslim League owing to the conflict that is factional plagued the League in the 1920s.
-Discontent with factional leaders like Sir Muhammad Shafi and Sir Fazl-ur-Rahman, Allama Iqbal came to trust that only Muhammad Ali Jinnah was a political leader capable of preserving this unity and fulfilling the League’s objectives on Muslim political empowerment.
+Ideologically separated from Congress Muslim leaders, Allama Iqbal had additionally been disillusioned aided by the politicians associated with the Muslim League owing to the conflict that factional plagued the League in the 1920s.
+Discontent with factional leaders like Sir Muhammad Shafi and Sir Fazl-ur-Rahman, Allama Iqbal came to trust that only Muhammad Ali Jinnah was a political leader capable of preserving this unity and fulfilling the League’s objectives of Muslim political empowerment.

-Building a solid, personal communication with Jinnah, Allama Iqbal was an influential force in convincing Jinnah to end his self-imposed exile in London, return to Asia and take charge for the League.
+Building solid, personal communication with Jinnah, Allama Iqbal was an influential force in convincing Jinnah to end his self-imposed exile in London, return to Asia and take charge of the League.
 Allama Iqbal firmly thought that Jinnah was the only leader capable of drawing Indian Muslims to the League and keeping party unity before the British and the Congress:

-In his presidential address on December 29, 1930, Allama Iqbal outlined a vision of an independent state for Muslim-majority provinces in northwestern India, “ I would personally like to see the Punjab, North-West Frontier Province, Sind and Baluchistan amalgamated into a solitary state.
-Self-government within the British Empire, or without the British Empire, the formation of A northwest that is consolidated indian state generally seems to me to be, at least of Northwest India.
+In his presidential address on December 29, 1930, Allama Iqbal outlined a vision of an independent state for Muslim-majority provinces in northwestern India, “ I would personally like to see the Punjab, North-West Frontier Province, Sind, and Baluchistan amalgamated into a solitary state.
+Self-government within the British Empire, or without the British Empire, the formation of A northwest that is consolidated Indian state generally seems to me to be, at least of Northwest India.